 The Sip & Share Wines Story

-Sip & Share Wines is a micro-winery producing a variety of artisanal vegan wines.
+Sip & Share Wines is a boutique winery producing a diversity of artisanal vegan wines.
 We're passionate about creating community with wine, especially for wine lovers often overlooked and underrepresented by the wine industry.
 Our wines are fun, approachable and made to sip and share.
 Purchase a bottle or join the wine club at sipandsharewines.com.

 In January 2019, Sip & Share Wines released 7 Words Wine Collection, all of the wines are vegan.
 In January 2020, we released the Gem Collection of limited production wines.